Reliability Forecasting Methodology Consultation

 - NEM Distributed Energy Resources (DER) Register Information Guidelines Consultation

 - Five Minute Settlement – NEM Settlement Revisions Policy

 - MSATS Standing Data Consultation

 - Virtual Power Plant (VPP) Demonstrations Discussion Paper

 - National Electricity Market Demand Forecasting Methodology Issues Paper Consultation

-A key component of the RRO is the calculation of a five-year reliability forecast for each National Electricity Market (NEM) region, to be published in AEMO’s Electricity Statement of Opportunities (ESOO).
-This may trigger AEMO to submit a reliability instrument request to the Australian Energy Regulator (AER) should the reliability forecast identify a material reliability gap.
+A key component of the RRO is the calculation of a five-year reliability forecast and five-year indicative reliability forecast for each National Electricity Market (NEM) region, to be published in AEMO’s Electricity Statement of Opportunities (ESOO).
+If the reliability forecast identifies a material reliability gap three years ahead, AEMO will submit a reliability instrument request to the Australian Energy Regulator (AER).

 - Issues paper (811 KB, pdf)

-In addition to the issues paper, AEMO has prepared:
+In addition to the issues paper, AEMO prepared:

 - A minor update to the Reliability Standard Implementation Guidelines, improving consistency of wording, updating terminology and broken links (this has been change-marked to show where it differs from the current version).